cmip6dr/priority_variable_review/StructureSchema.md

 * Pressure level variables (e.g. `ua` on 8 pressure levels): the CF default interpretation would be as point variables, but it is not clear whether this is intended.
 * Ocean model variables: these appear to be intensive (e.g. salinity).
 Griffies et al. indicate that, for instance, mass of salt in a cell should be computed as the mass in the cell multiplied by the reported salinity value, impying that salinity is intended to be a cell mean.
 This is not the default CF interpretation, so we require clarification and a probable change to `area: height: time: mean` or `volume: time: mean`.
 * Four surface stress variables: intensive by default, but probably intended as exensive.
-* Two sea ice mass flux variables: would make sense to consider these as mean along the gird boundary (need confirmation from SIMIP).
+* Two sea ice mass flux variables: would make sense to consider these as mean along the grid boundary (need confirmation from SIMIP).

+## Time point

+* ua, va: instantaneous wind on model levels
+* 9 surface radiation fields, including albedo, requested by RFMIP.

+RFMIP will probably have a view on their requested variables.
+The default, `area: point`, is probably correct. `height: point` should also be made explicit.
+6 are at the surface, 3 at top-of-atmosphere.
+In common with many single-level fields, the single level is not expressed explicitly in the CF metadata.

+For `ua` and `va` it is less clear.
+The point value is probably intented here.
+When converting to monthly mean, we (perhaps?) also want to change to an area mean, but the distinction between the point value at a grid center and the grid cell mean is probably of little relevance in these climate model diagnostics.
+The desire to express as being specifically one or the other in the metadata is motivated by a need for precision and consistency in the metadata, not by a need for accuracy.